FenixUp/RestShell/README.md

 That Devs can focus on API Development, and not worry about Powershell.
 A Layperson can leverage their App's API to scale up their work, using Window OS's built-in functionality.
 And definately without a non-optional, or non-transparent, cloud storage.

+The approach here uses a JSON file as the User Interface within your own favorite text editor.